 Of course, you don’t have to choose just one wine for your “turkey pairing.”

-In fact, the best choice, if your Thanksgiving celebration is a large gathering, is to offer two or three different wines.
+The best choice, if your Thanksgiving celebration is a large gathering, could be to offer two or three different wines.
 They don’t have to be expensive.
 You can find many nice, food-friendly wines in the $10-$30 range.
 And concentrate more on picking a variety of wines that should please the taste preferences of your guests more than worrying about pairing wine.

-Although these are the wines I recommend for the Thanksgiving dinner table, I also like to greet my guests with a Brut-style, American sparkling wine.
+On Thanksgiving, I like to greet my guests with a Brut-style, American sparkling wine.
 There are great choices for sparkling wines being made in many parts of the U.S.

-- From California: Iron Horse, J Wine Company, Domaine Carneros, Breathless, Schramsburg
+- From California: Iron Horse, J Wine Company, Domaine Carneros, Breathless, Schramsberg

 - From Oregon: Argyle, Sokol Blosser

 - From New Mexico: Gruet

 - From New York: Lamoreaux Landing, Sparkling Pointe